gvwilson/browsercast/CONTRIBUTING.md

 ### Keyboard Shortcuts
 - `F` - Enter Fullscreen
 - `O` - Open the Slide Overview
-- `Up Arrow` - Navigate to Previous Slide
+- `Up/Left Arrow` - Navigate to Previous Slide
-- `Down Arrow` - Navigate to Next Slide
+- `Down/Right Arrow` - Navigate to Next Slide

 ### Slides
 Each slide is separated by `<hr/>` elements after all of the slide's content.
 This allows